kittykatattack/learningPixi/README.md

 Setting `vx` and `vy` to 0 means that the sprite isn't moving.

 Next, in the game loop, update `vx` and `vy` with the velocity that you want the sprite to move at.
-Then assign those value's to the sprite's `x` and `y` properties.
+Then assign those values to the sprite's `x` and `y` properties.
 Here's how you could use this technique to make the cat sprite move down and to right at one pixel each
 frame: